crf8472/libarcstk/doc/texts/How_to_verify.md

 ChecksumSourceOf<X>.
 Have a look at the code of class DBARSource for an example how to do it.

-So, having performed the verification, how to interpret the result?
+So, having performed the verification, let's see how to interpret the result.

 The most coarse-grained way would be to simply check if verification was a total success and the audio data was verified to be accurate.